DoDuy/Lung-Diseases-Classifier/README.md

 ```

-2. Following are the notebooks descriptions and python files descriptions:
+2. Following are the notebooks descriptions and python files descriptions, files log:
 ```
 Notebooks:
 • Capsule Network - FullDataset.ipynb: Capsule Network with my architecture in full dataset